lucasjellema/katacoda-scenarios/oci-functions-1/step3.md

 The custom header should now be visible in the response from the function because it is visible in the context sent to the function by Fn.

+By inspecting the *ctx* input parameter, you can make your function interpret the request in a more encompassing way than by only inspecting the input parameter.

 ## Resources
-Check out this article for details about the contents of the Fn request context:[Oracle Cloud Infrastructure Functions and Project Fn – Retrieving Headers, Query Parameters and other HTTP Request elements][https://technology.amis.nl/2020/01/02/oracle-cloud-infrastructure-functions-and-project-fn-retrieving-headers-query-parameters-and-other-http-request-elements/]
+Check out this article for details about the contents of the Fn request context:(Oracle Cloud Infrastructure Functions and Project Fn – Retrieving Headers, Query Parameters and other HTTP Request elements)[https://technology.amis.nl/2020/01/02/oracle-cloud-infrastructure-functions-and-project-fn-retrieving-headers-query-parameters-and-other-http-request-elements/]